 7 Bushnell 4.5X40 Equinox Z Digital Night Vision W/ Mount

-When it comes a sporting optics, there are few companies out there that have the market pull Bushnell.
-Bushnell’s one of the largest manufacturers of optics in the world, making some of the highest-quality precision rifle scopes used by elite military and law-enforcement as well as having some of the best budget optics that can be picked up at Walmart for cheap.
+When it comes a sporting optics, there are few companies out there that have the market cornered like Bushnell.
+Bushnell is one of the largest manufacturers of optics in the world, making some of the highest-quality precision rifle scopes used by elite military and law-enforcement as well as having some of the best budget optics that can be picked up at Walmart for cheap.

-There night vision lineup falls mainly into the budget category of the market, but what they offer far surpasses the competition for the amount of technology and features you get for the money.
-This is a generation to night vision scope bells for fast shooting at moderate distances.
+Their night vision line-up falls mainly into the budget category of the market, but what they offer far surpasses the competition for the amount of technology and features you get for the money.
+This is a generation two night vision scope for fast shooting at moderate distances.

-This scope is built around a 4.5 power magnification lens and a 40mm objective bell.
+This scope is built around 4.5 power magnification and a 40mm objective lens.
 It is one of the cheaper digital night vision optics on the market but still provides enough magnification and light gathering ability for you to be able to hunt with it at decent ranges.
-This one of the best night vision scopes for an Eotech set up built for hog hunting at night.
+This one of the best scopes for an Eotech set up built for hog hunting at night.

-This scope includes digital features like image capturing, video recording daytime color and can even be detached from a rifle and mountain tripod for scouting and for varmint control.
+This scope includes digital features like image capturing, video recording, daytime color and can even be detached from a rifle and mounted on a tripod for scouting and for varmint control.
 This is one of the few scopes on the market that is ready to go out of the box with virtually no learning curve.
 Excellent for a first night vision scope and getting the most bang for your buck.

 Type of Night Vision Scope

 This is why many night vision optics incorporate infrared flashlights.
-The infrared is invisible to most mammal’s eyes and will provide enough light to illuminate the reticles inside your night vision scope.
+The infrared is invisible to most mammal’s eyes but will be picked up by your night vision optics.

 Gen 1 & Gen 2

 Different generations of night vision referred to the resolution and refinement of optical clarity.
-Gen 1, and Gen 2 night vision optics are normally which will find civilian sportsman grade optics.
+Gen 1, and Gen 2 night vision optics are normally what you will find on civilian sportsman grade optics.

-Produced by many manufacturers, these are the most economical and generally the best option for people who are going to be using your scopes for a hobby or predator control.
+Produced by many manufacturers, these are the most economical and generally the best option for people who are going to be using their scopes for a hobby or predator control.